zozzlethena/docs/pages/launch.md

 ## Getting Ready

-Velocimeter operates on the Canto and soon Arbitrum network.
+Velocimeter operates on the Canto.

-To set up your wallet, please go to https://chainlist.org and search for _Canto_ or _Arbitrum_.
-You can use the _Connect Wallet_ button to automatically configure your default wallet to use Canto or Arbitrum.
+To set up your wallet, please go to https://chainlist.org and search for _Canto_.
+You can use the _Connect Wallet_ button to automatically configure your default wallet to use Canto.
 Use the _arrow down_ to expand for more configuration options.